Deep Vein Thrombosis

 If a DVT is suspected then medical attention should be sought immediately.
 See a doctor who can give a professional opinion and refer for further investigations.
 A scan will confirm the diagnosis.

-Treatment of DVT usually involves daily injections of an anti-coagulant known as Heparin for up to a week.
+Treatment usually involves daily injections of an anti-coagulant known as Heparin for up to a week.
 This is followed by a second anti-coagulant medication called Warfarin, taken in a pill form, on a daily basis for up to 6 months.
 During this time regular blood tests should be taken to ensure that the patient is on the right dose.

 Too much Warfarin increases the risk of bleeding and too little increases the risk of the clot growing.
 Important! - Warfarin should not be used in patients who are pregnant as it can cause birth defects.